London's 2026 Basement Legalization Bylaws, Explained in Plain English.

 Translating City Hall into Plain English.

-The laws have changed.
-Here are the three main regulatory traps London landlords are falling into right now.
+The regulatory landscape has changed.
+Here are the three main compliance traps London landlords are navigating right now.

 The New N13 Loophole Closure

-The Law: As of March 1, 2025, issuing an N13 for repairs without a pre-approved Building Permit is illegal.
-You must also buy a $600 Municipal Repair Licence within 7 days of giving notice.
+The Law: As of March 1, 2025, issuing an N13 for repairs without a pre-approved Building Permit violates municipal by-laws.
+You must also apply for a $600 Municipal Repair Licence within 7 days of giving notice.

-How We Help: We provide the plain-English checklists you need to execute an N13 legally, and can connect you with the specific Engineers required to stamp your vacant possession reports.
+How We Help: We provide the plain-English checklists you need to execute an N13 compliantly, and can connect you with the specific Engineers required to stamp your vacant possession reports.

 The Strict 1.95m OBC Height Rule

 The Law: The Ontario Building Code requires a continuous basement ceiling height of 1.95m (6' 5").
-If you are an inch short, your unit is illegal.
+If you are short of this metric, your unit is non-compliant.

 How We Help: We break down exactly how to measure your space, explain when expensive underpinning is actually necessary, and can match you with local concrete experts who know the London soil and codes.